 After flirting with skin cancer long enough, I set off for my stroll, heading down through the smaller town of Seaview and over as far as Ocean Bay Park, where Flynn’s was a-jumping with Sunday-night reggae.
 I popped in for the half-price Corona special, then set back to Ocean Beach to see when the next ferry would be.
 I’d had my fill of house-gazing, for the time being, and I’d suddenly remembered one of the many attractions that I needed to visit before sunset.

 The Fire Island Lighthouse is four miles from Ocean Beach, which was too far for me to hike before the light had gone.
-So back to Bay Shore I’d have to journey, where I’d pick up Eartha KITT in time to cross the many bridges of the Robert Moses Causeway to the lighthouse.
+So back to Bay Shore I’d have to journey, where I’d pick up Eartha KITT (the nickname I’d give my car) in time to cross the many bridges of the Robert Moses Causeway to the lighthouse.
 I made it just in time to hike the extra mile or so from the parking lot, snapped my shots, and, reluctantly, left.